Becky Pearson

 Becky Pearson (born January 22, 1956) is an American professional golfer who played on the LPGA Tour.

-Golfing career
+Career

-Before turning professional, Pearson won the Minnesota Junior Girls State Championship twice.
+In 1956, Pearson was born.
+She won the Minnesota Junior Girls State Championship twice.
 While living in North Branch, Minnesota, she reached the quarter-finals at the United States Girls' Junior Golf Championship in 1973 after defeating defending champion Nancy Lopez in the second round.

 Pearson earned All-American honors twice while attending Florida International University and was the runner-up to Lori Castillo at the 1979 U.S. Women's Amateur Public Links.

-Pearson won once on the LPGA Tour in 1986 at the Chrysler-Plymouth Classic.
+Pearson won once on the LPGA Tour at the 1986 Chrysler-Plymouth Classic.

-The North Chisago Historical Society awarded Pearson in 2008 along with two others their Women in History Award.
+Awards and honors

+In 2008, Pearson earned a Women in History Award from the North Chisago Historical Society.